 Ferguson was a television market leader thoughout the 60’s, 70’s and 80’s when it was part of the Thorn EMI Empire.
 The brand was later acquired by Thompson SA in 1987 but in recent years had disappeared from UK shelves.

-The new range will boast crisp thin LED displays with screen sizes from 24” to 75” – all models from 50” upwards delivering 4K Ultra High Definition come with four times as many pixels as normal HD TVs.
+The new range will boast crisp thin LED displays with screen sizes from 24” to 75” – all models from 50” upwards delivering 4K Ultra High Definition come with two times as many pixels as normal HD TVs.

 Ferguson will once again be located in the UK with the new LED TVs all being built and manufactured from Cello’s production line in Bishop Auckland, County Durham.